How the pregabalin case has set back drug repurposing

 In 2017, the Association of Medical Research Charities published a lengthy report on facilitating adoption of off-patent, repurposed medicines in the NHS.
 The recommendations included providing financial incentives for generic medicines manufacturers to participate in medicines repurposing through tax credits; a UK fund to invest in research into repurposed drugs; and proactive work from regulators to make it clear what is needed for licensing of medicines.
 A re-evaluation of the proposals is due in 2019.

-STAMP, a European Commission expert group on safe and timely access to medicines for patients, is currently working on a framework for the regulation of repurposing of existing medicines.
+STAMP, a European Commission expert group on safe and timely access to medicines for patients, is currently working on a framework to regulate repurposing of existing medicines.

 Oscar della Pasqua, chair of clinical pharmacology and therapeutics at UCL, argues that the debate around generics and patents often misses the point, which is that there is great potential in drug repurposing but, when approached as an easy win, insufficient planning often leads to trials failing.